-G Suite Basic is Google’s most basic, bare-bones business productivity and collaboration package.
-It’s low-cost and offers only limited storage, but you get full access to Gmail, Docs, Drive, Calendar and Meet.
+G Suite Basic is Google’s entry business productivity package.
+It’s low-cost and offers only limited storage but you get full access to Gmail, Docs, Drive, Calendar and Meet.

 What you get with G Suite Basic

-Send and receive email from professional email addresses (email@example.com), rather than from firstname.lastname@example.org.
-There are additional tools built into Gmail, plus many third-party integrations such as CRM, mail tracking, and more.
+It’s just like the personal Gmail except you’ll be able to send from your own business domain.
+Send and receive email from firstname.lastname@example.org rather than from email@example.com.
+There are additional tools built into Gmail plus many third-party integrations such as CRM, email tracking, and more.

 Gmail now even helps you draft your emails by predicting the rest of your sentence.

-With G Suite Basics, you can also set up multiple email IDs and create mailing groups.
+With G Suite Basic, you can also set up multiple email IDs and create mailing groups.

 Google Docs, Sheets, and Slides

-Docs allows multiple people to collaborate in real time, including making comments, altering the document text and using a built-in chat feature that allows multiple users to chat inside the document.
+Multiple people can collaborate in real time by making comments, editing the document text, and using a built-in chat feature that allows multiple users to chat inside the document.

 Perhaps best of all, there’s no need to save since Docs automatically saves to the cloud every few seconds.
 There’s a desktop offline version that also autosaves and automatically syncs with the cloud when you reconnect.

-Docs can convert Microsoft’s file types to Docs files and back, so you can open a .docx file in Docs, edit it, then download it as a .docx file again.
-The same thing works with Excel and Sheets, Powerpoint, and Slides.
-This doesn’t work with Apple’s file types, so if you have a Pages file you need to export it as a .docx file or Docs won’t be able to work with it.
+Docs can convert Microsoft’s file types to Docs files and back.
+So you can open a .docx file in Docs, edit it, then download it as a .docx file again.
+The same thing works with Excel and Powerpoint files.
+This doesn’t work with Apple’s file types though.
+So if you have a Pages file you need to export it as a .docx file or Docs won’t be able to work with it.

 Docs is also available on mobile.

-30GB per user of cloud-based storage for files.
-You can store any file types, and use Docs tools straight from Drive — open an Excel file in Sheets, for instance.
+G Suite Basic gives you 30GB per user of cloud-based storage for files.
+You can store any file types, and use Docs tools straight from Drive like opening an Excel file in Sheets, for instance.
 PDFs, images, and videos can be viewed directly in Drive.

 If you upgrade from Basics to Business or Enterprise, you get unlimited Drive storage.